 Hello plant enthusiasts!

-Wow is spring ever springing in southern Appalachia…i have been busy as a bee teaching classes, doing botanical surveying of various properties, working for Plants and Healers International and hiking with my sweetie.
+Wow is spring ever springing in southern Appalachia…i have been busy as a bee teaching classes, doing botanical surveying of various properties and working for Plants and Healers International.
 Still on the search for Morel Mushrooms (Morchella spp.) the most choice fungi of Spring.
 Dryad’s Saddle (Polyporus squamosus) is another second prize fungus people are also finding out in the woods.

-Recently i noticed Bleeding Heart (Dicentra sp.), Iris (Iris cristata and Iris spp.), Azaleas (Rhododendron spp.), Wisteria (Wisteria sinensis), Fire Pink (Silene virginica), Honesty (Lunaria sp.), Pawpaw (Asimina triloba), Currants (Ribes spp.) various Violets (Viola spp.) and Trilliums (Trillium spp.) all blooming.
+Recently i noticed Iris (Iris cristata and Iris spp.), Azaleas (Rhododendron spp.), Fire Pink (Silene virginica) seen above to the right, Honesty (Lunaria spp.), Spring Beauty (Claytonia viriginica) various Violets (Viola spp.) and Trilliums (Trillium spp.) all blooming.
 For those in the Asheville, NC area the NC Arboretum has a national collection of all the Azaleas that grow in the southeast.
 What’s blooming around you?

 Botany in a Day Pages 14-24 5th ed, 15–22 6th ed.